flyteorg/flyte/rfc/system/0000-flyteadmin-rbac.md

 * Filtering resources at the database is the most performant since the database engine is fast and ends up returning a smaller data set over the network
 * Filtering resources at the database plays nicely with logic to handle records that aren't found and does not leak data about which resources may or may not be present.

-My proposal is to have utility functions for two different workflows:
+We propose to have utility functions for two different workflows:
 1. Creating Resources
    * This is a dedicated utility function used in repository code to create resource since you cannot add a WHERE clause filter for records that don't exist yet :)
    * ```go